 Our Boston SSDI lawyers mention this not to discourage claimants from filing, but to encourage them to be fully prepared.
 A big part of that involves making sure the chosen legal firm has a wealth of experience in successfully guiding clients through the process.

-At The Law Offices of Jeffrey S. Glassman, we understand that the courts want to see applicants present heaps of information to support their claim.
+At Jeffrey Glassman Injury Lawyers, we understand that the courts want to see applicants present heaps of information to support their claim.

 Failure to do this will most assuredly result in claim rejection, as the recent case of DeLong v.
 Comm’r of Social Sec. illustrates.
 Here, the U.S. Court of Appeals for the Sixth Circuit affirmed the ruling of several lower courts in finding that the plaintiff had failed to strongly establish entitlement to SSDI benefits.